ietf-wg-cellar/matroska-specification/codec/av1.md

 Open Bitstream Unit is the basic unit of data in AV1.
 It contains a header and a payload.

 ## Segment
-The Matroska element that contains interleaved audio, video, subtitles as well as track descriptions, chapters, tags, etc. Usually a Matroska file is made of one Segment.
+The top Matroska element that contains interleaved audio, video, subtitles as well as track descriptions, chapters, tags, etc. Usually a Matroska file is made of one Segment.

 ## Temporal Unit
 All the OBUs that are associated with a time instant.
 It consists of a `Temporal Delimiter OBU`, and all the OBUs that follow, up to but not including the next temporal delimiter.